W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 :::

 ::: details Note
-(2) ‘really understand’ — Ur-Text has “you KNOW the power of your mind”. (—Ed.)
+(2) “really understand’ — Ur-Text has “you KNOW the power of your mind”. (—Ed.)
 :::

 3. We have discussed the fall or separation before, but its meaning must be clearly understood.
 ²The separation is a system of thought real enough in time, though not in eternity.
 ³All beliefs are real to the believer.
-⁴The fruit of only one tree was ‘forbidden’ in the symbolic garden.
+⁴The fruit of only one tree was “forbidden’ in the symbolic garden.
 ⁵But God could not have forbidden it, or it could not have *been* eaten.
 ⁶If God knows His children, and I assure you that He does, would He have put them in a position where their own destruction was possible?
-⁷The ‘forbidden tree’ was named the ‘tree of knowledge’.
+⁷The “forbidden tree’ was named the “tree of knowledge’.
 ⁸Yet God created knowledge and gave it freely to His creations.
 ⁹The symbolism here has been given many interpretations, but you may be sure that any interpretation that sees either God or His creations as capable of destroying Their Own purpose is in error.